Juan Sebastián Elcano: From Tidore to Cape Verde

+Elcano allowed the sailors to choose their ship, since they were to proceed into waters belonging to Portugal.
+Forty seven chose to return with Elcano aboard the Victoria, and 13 to stay in the Moluccas with the Trinidad; of the twelve Basques left, eight stayed with Elcano.

+The Victoria left Tidore Island on December 21, 1521, sailing into a strong storm which damaged the ship.
+On the nearby island of Mallua (Pulau Wetar) they remained fifteen days for repairs, then heading to the island of Timor.
+Again setting off on February 7, 1522, the expedition planned to sail without landing to Seville, a distance of 27,000 km kilometers, to avoid meeting the Portuguese.
 From Timor, the Victoria traveled west, on a line around 10° 32' South – probably within 500 km of the Australian mainland and passing close to Christmas Island and the Cocos Islands – before heading southwest, to avoid Portuguese India, and crossing the equator into the southern hemisphere.
 By going so far south, they also managed to avoid the opposing monsoon winds blowing from Africa that time of year.
 On March 18, the crew sighted an island that Elcano named Desesperanza ("Despair"; later known as Ile Amsterdam), because he was unable to find a safe place to land, and his crew was desperate for fresh water, 40 days out from Timor.

 While they were still in the Indian Ocean, the crew of Victoria began to run out of food.
 They had only rice cooked in seawater left to eat, and scurvy began to make the sailors seriously ill.
-Under these circumstances, the idea of making landfall in Mozambique spread on the ship.
-It was dangerous to land there, however, where the Portuguese might capture them.
-Elcano consulted the crew, who decided by vote to continue sailing, without stopping in Mozambique.
+Under these circumstances, the idea of making landfall in Mozambique spread on the ship, despite the danger of capture by the Portuguese.
+Elcano consulted the crew, who decided by vote to continue sailing.

-Rounding the perilous Cape of Good Hope at the southern tip of Africa was very difficult for them.
-The Portuguese called it the "Cape of Storms".
-At first they headed south to take advantage of the wind, but the ship could not continue because of bad weather, usual in those parts.
-For nine weeks they stayed there, freezing, with their sails lowered.
-At last Elcano made the sailors a dangerous proposition: to round the cape close to the coast.
-On the one hand there was the danger that the storms would drive them into the shore, and on the other, if they avoided that fate, that they might encounter the Portuguese on the eastern side of the cape.
-They pressed on, sailing westward in the Indian Ocean, close to the African coast, and at last managed to round the cape and head northward off the continent's western coast.
+Rounding the perilous Cape of Good Hope, the "Cape of Storms", at first they headed south to take advantage of the wind, but the ship could not continue through the weather of those parts.
+For nine weeks they stayed freezing, sails lowered.
+At last Elcano proposed to round the Cape close to the African coast, defying the dangers of shipwreck and attack by the Portuguese.
+They pressed on, and at last managed to round the cape and head northward off the continent's western coast.